jonathan-codes/python-data-science-environments/create-a-local-python-data-science-environment.md

 > Note: you may need to restart the kernel to use updated packages.

 I hope you enjoyed this tutorial and feel excited about learning Python.
-Keep going and, as always, happy analyzing! 🙌🏼
+If you have any suggestions or mistakes to report, feel free to crate a ticket [HERE](https://github.com/jonathan-barrios/python-data-science-environments/issues/new/choose).
+Keep going and, and as always, happy analyzing! 🙌🏼